Cross-Registration Information for Law Students

 Registration as an Auditor is not permitted for any course.
 Each student is responsible for any fees associated with non-Law classes.

 There are limitations on the number of non-Law credits that can be applied toward the Law degree

 - 6 credits for LL.M. students.

-- University courses may not carry full point credit toward the Law degree.
-Each academic point earned for non-Law courses must represent at minimum a 50-minute classroom meeting each week throughout the term, as is similarly required of Law offerings.
+- According to ABA Standard 310, each academic point earned for non-Law courses must represent at minimum a 50-minute classroom meeting each week throughout the term, as is similarly required of Law offerings.

-- Such study must be evaluated by written examination or term paper.
+- Approved must be evaluated by written examination or term paper.

 - All courses taken outside the Law School, whether for Law credit or not, must be graded on the A-B-C scale.
 Pass/Fail or other non-evaluative grades are not permitted.